In the first part of this tutorial, you will learn how to draw a plum and a list of my favorite drawing supplies.

 A cast shadow is a shadow that is casts from an object or figure.

 The cast shadow varies in value and is not a solid shape.
 The closer the cast shadow is to an object, the darker it will be.
 The farther the cast shadow is from an object, the lighter and less defined it will be.

 Drawing Tip: The darkest part of an object is where the light does not hit.

 Start by adding value with your 2H pencil to the darkest area of the plum.

-Drawing Tip: Using a 2H pencil first will condition the paper and add graphite to the bottom of the tooth on your drawing paper.
+Drawing Tip: Using a 2H pencil first, condition the paper and add graphite to the bottom of the tooth on your drawing paper.
 This will prevent the little white dots you will get if you start with a softer lead.
-When you can not get any more value from your 2H pencil, start applying graphite with your HB pencil.
+Start applying graphite with your HB pencil when you can not get any more value from your 2H pencil.
 If the area is still not dark enough, continue with your 2B pencil.